 As you research a topic for your art or history class, you may land upon a topic referring to plays, musical scores and/or art exhibition catalogs.
+You may need to cite performing arts sources for your Chicago 17 notes-biblio style paper, as a result.
 For example, if your art history instructor asks you to choose a subject on the Italian Renaissance, you have a wide range of topics to pursue from exploring the highlights of the period to Leonardo da Vinci’s life.

 It is best if you pick a few ideas at first, do some preliminary research and then narrow it down to one topic.
 By narrowing your focus, it will be easier to find resources.
 However, the topic should be broad enough so you don’t have to spend too much time on tracking down obscure sources.
 Typically, your instructor provides guidance.

 An art history class may use either the MLA or Chicago/Turabian notes-bibliography style.
 Papers written about art, music, or history benefit from the notes style.
 Notes style allows flexibility in adding information throughout the paper to guide the reader without distracting from the flow.

 As well, many of these sources can be incorporated in the text or included as a notes entry only.
 If your instructor requires you to format your paper in the Chicago/Turabian notes-biblio style, it will be helpful to know how to cite everything from books and artwork to performing arts.
 If that’s the case, you’ll want to follow these guidelines for citing your sources in the bibliography.